rakuten-ads/Rakuten-Ads-Android/doc/bannerads/README.md

 #### <a target="_self">

-It’s basically impossible extent the page of click url in WebView inside `AdView` due to content security policy with X-Frame-Options: DENY error.
+It’s basically impossible extent the page of click url in WebView inside `AdView` due to content security policy with X-Frame-Options: DENY error.<br>
+We recommend you should change the value of `target` attribute of anchor tags in your creative to "\_top".

 ---